Be a Smarter Software Tester With These 5 Delicious Technology Combinations

 July 7, 2023

 5 min read

 In the world of testing tool peanut butter sandwiches, this is number one.
-I may be biased here as the product manager of functional testing tools, but IMHO there is no greater combination of Parasoft technologies than the marriage of SOAtest’s API testing capabilities and Virtualize’s service virtualization capabilities.
+I may be biased here as the product manager of functional testing tools, but IMHO there is no greater combination of Parasoft technologies than the marriage of SOAtest’s API testing capabilities powered by artificial intelligence (AI) and Virtualize’s service virtualization capabilities.

 Dynamic Test Environments

-Above, we used SOAtest in the context of a virtual environment provisioned by Virtualize.
-By turning this relationship the other way around, we can use Virtualize to support SOAtest during test execution.
+The above example explains SOAtest in the context of a virtual environment provisioned by Virtualize.
+Turning this relationship the other way around, you can use Virtualize to support SOAtest during test execution.